LaVell Blanchard: College career

 Blanchard was the fifth player to lead an NCAA team in scoring and rebounding four times.
-Prior to the 2003 NBA Draft, Blanchard had an official workout with the Atlanta Hawks.
-Blanchard was not drafted.
+Prior to the 2003 NBA draft, Blanchard had an official workout with the Atlanta Hawks.
+Blanchard was considered an unlikely late second round selection despite his solid character.

-Pro career
+Professional career

 He spent his first two professional seasons playing for Viola Reggio Calabria in the Lega Basket Serie A. He played the 2005–06 season with EWE Baskets Oldenburg of the Bundesliga and was a participant in the 2006 German Bundesliga All-Star Game.
 In October 2006, he signed with the Toronto Raptors.
-After failing to make the team he spent the rest of the season with ASVEL Basket of the Ligue Nationale de Basketball and then the 2007–08 season with Stade Clermontois BA, He participated in the 2008–09 EuroChallenge as well as the Cypriot League with Proteas EKA AEL.
+After failing to make the team he spent the rest of the season with ASVEL Basket of the Ligue Nationale de Basketball and then the 2007–08 season with Stade Clermontois BA, which is a lower division French team.
+He participated in the 2008–09 EuroChallenge as well as the Cypriot League with Proteas EKA AEL.
 In 2009, he was a Cyprus League Regular Season Champion, Cyprus League Cup winner and a Eurobasket.com Cyprus League All-Imports Team selection.
 He then moved to Ukraine.
-He began the 2009–10 season with BC Khimik in Yuzhny, Ukraine, but moved to Bosnia to play with KK Igokea in Aleksandrovac, Bosnia and Herzegovina.
+He began the 2009–10 season with BC Khimik in Yuzhne, Ukraine, but moved to Bosnia to play with KK Igokea in Aleksandrovac, Bosnia and Herzegovina.
 He was an honorable mention Eurobasket.com 2009–10 All-Bosnia and Herzegovina League Honoree for Igokea.
 He spent 2010–11 playing with BC Torpan Pojat of Helsinki, Finland in the Korisliiga.
 In March 2012, he signed with Santa Cruz/Rados/Pioneer of the Brazil Gaucha League.
 Blanchard joined Estudiantes de Bahía Blanca for the 2012–13 Liga Nacional de Básquet season.
-He then played briefly with 9 de Julio de Río Tercero also of Liga Nacional de Básquet.
+He then played briefly with 9 de Julio de Río Tercero also of Liga Nacional de Básquet until his services were discontinued in February.